Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 ---

-### Step 3: CRITICAL - Verify Firestore Database Exists
+### Step 3: CRITICAL - Create the Firestore Database

-The most common error (`5 NOT_FOUND`) happens because the Firestore database hasn't been created yet.
+The most common server error is `5 NOT_FOUND`.
+This error means your environment variables are **correct**, but the Firestore database has not been created in your project yet.
+You must do this manually.

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and select your project.
 2. In the left-hand navigation under "Build", click on **Firestore Database**.
-3. If you see a "Create database" button, **you must create one**.
+3. If you see a large "Create database" button, **you must create one**.
     *   Click **"Create database"**.
-    *   Choose **"Start in test mode"** (you can secure it later).
+    *   Choose **"Start in test mode"** (you can secure it later with `firestore.rules`).
     *   Choose a location (e.g., `us-central` or one near you).
     *   Click **Enable**.

 If a database already exists, you can skip this step.
+This is a one-time setup for your project.

 ---